nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 2.9.1 How it Works
 Entering `schedule D/SHORTDATE E/EFFORT` generates a new 30-day plan for users based on their intended `E/EFFORT`, and display a list of tasks to be done on `D/SHORTDATE`.
 Entering `schedule D/SHORTDATE` displays a list of tasks to be done on `D/SHORTDATE` based on the previously generated plan.
+[What is a short date?](#q6-what-is-the-difference-between-a-date-and-a-shortdate-)

 #### 2.9.2 Generating a New Plan
 When the schedule command is ran with an `E/EFFORT` flag, an internal planning algorithm is run, and all tasks will be allocated to a 30-day plan starting from the day the command is run.